BEST EXHIBITIONS IN LONDON

 Commercial Street, London E1 6LZ

-Van Gogh: The Immersive Experience has been a hit in the States and in Europe and now it’s come to Spitalfields.
+Van Gogh: The Immersive Experience has been a hit in the States and in Europe and now it has come to Spitalfields.
 The exhibition sees more than 300 of Van Gogh’s works projected across a floor-to-ceiling two-storey space so you’ll be able to soak up the art from all angles.
 There’s also a drawing studio and a VR experience that takes you through a day in the life of the artist and explores the inspiration behind some of his most iconic paintings.

 GET TICKETS